Sandy Pappas

-Sandra L. "Sandy" Pappas (born June 15, 1949) is a Minnesota politician and former President of the Minnesota Senate.
-A member of the Minnesota Democratic–Farmer–Labor Party (DFL), she represents District 65, which includes parts of Saint Paul in Ramsey County in the Twin Cities metropolitan area.
+Sandra L. "Sandy" Pappas (born June 15, 1949) is an American politician who has been serving in the Minnesota Senate since 1991.
+A member of the Minnesota Democratic–Farmer–Labor Party (DFL), she represents District 65, which includes parts of Saint Paul in Ramsey County.
+Pappas served as President of the Minnesota Senate from 2013 to 2019.

+In 1997, Pappas ran as the DFL-endorsed candidate for mayor of Saint Paul, losing to incumbent Norm Coleman.
+Before her election to the Senate, she served three terms in the Minnesota House of Representatives.

 Early life and education

-Pappas was born in Hibbing, Minnesota.
-She attended the University of Minnesota and Metropolitan State University, from which she earned a B.A. in public policy in 1986.
+Pappas was born in Hibbing, Minnesota, and attended Robbinsdale High School in Robbinsdale, Minnesota.

+Pappas attended the University of Minnesota and Metropolitan State University, from which she earned a B.A. in public policy in 1986.
 She later attended the John F. Kennedy School of Government at Harvard University, earning an MPA.

 Minnesota House of Representatives

-Pappas was a member of the Minnesota House of Representatives, representing District 65B from 1985 to 1991.
+Pappas was first elected to the Minnesota House of Representatives in 1984 for District 65B.
+Her margin of victory in the Democratic-Farmer-Labor Party primary election was so small that a recount occurred.

+Pappas served three terms in the House before running for Minnesota Senate in 1990.

 Minnesota Senate

-Pappas was elected to the Minnesota Senate in 1990 and has been reelected in every election since.
+Pappas was first elected to the Minnesota Senate in 1990, defeating incumbent Donald Moe in a DFL primary.

+Pappas has been reelected in every election since, serving a total of 10 terms.
 She has served on the Capital Investment, Commerce, Finance, Rules and Administration, and State and Local Government Committees.
-She chaired the Higher Education Committee from 2007 to 2011 the Education Committee from 2001 to 2003.
+She chaired the Higher Education Committee from 2007 to 2011 and the Education Committee from 2001 to 2003.
 She served as president pro tempore from 2003 to 2007.

 After the DFL regained a majority in the 2012 election, Pappas was elected by her caucus to serve as President of the Minnesota Senate, starting in January 2013.
 Pappas was reelected to the Senate in 2016, 2020, and 2022.
+She chairs the Capital Investment Committee and sits on the committees on Finance, Judiciary and Public Safety, and Labor.

 1997 Saint Paul mayoral campaign

-Pappas ran an unsuccessful campaign for mayor of Saint Paul against incumbent Norm Coleman in 1997.
+Pappas ran for mayor of Saint Paul in 1997 and lost to incumbent Norm Coleman.